 Green Card Holder's U.S. Tax Filing Requirement

 As a general rule, green card holders (like U.S. citizens) have the status of U.S. tax residents, even if living abroad.
+They are therefore subject to the same expat tax basic rules.
 This means that green card holders are required to file a federal income tax return (IRS Form 1040) annually to report their worldwide income, regardless of their country of residence.In some cases, an applicable U.S. tax treaty may give a green card holder U.S. tax filer the option to elect non-resident alien (“NRA”) status and thereby be released from the status of U.S. tax resident.
 This type of position is often very tricky and requires a detailed technical analysis by a competent tax professional.

 What Happens When a Green Card Expires?

 The abandonment of a green card can, in certain circumstances, trigger immediate tax consequences, such as the imposition of an exit tax and additional reporting requirements, so green card holders should seek U.S. tax advice in advance of the abandonment.

 Our green card holder U.S. tax service consists of the preparation of the U.S. federal income tax return (IRS Form 1040).
 This is the annual return required for green card holders, regardless of residence.
 In addition to the return preparation service, we offer consulting advice that focuses on the unique tax issues that face green card holders, including the option of claiming treaty benefits and the tax benefits of keeping or abandoning your green card.